top of page

 The stigma of mental health in sports takes a lot to start to break down.
 DeRozan's done a lot thus far to accomplish that goal, though -- most notably by starting his own podcast titled "Dinners with DeMar", which gives fellow athletes and public performers a platform to push the conversation of mental health further & further along.

-DeRozan launched his podcast, "Dinners With DeMar" on February 20th, 2024, nearly 6 years to the day of his tweet regarding his battle with depression.
+DeRozan launched his podcast, "Dinners With DeMar" on February 20th, 2024, nearly 6 years to the day of his tweet about his battle with depression.

 DeRozan's podcast has featured fellow hoopers Draymond Green, Dwyane Wade, and Damian Lillard on its first three episodes.
 You can support and watch his project here.